T0T02002/pbt/qcheck/README.md

 * `drop l n` discards the first `n` elements of `l` and returns the remainder of the list.

-Each of the two functions the opposite job of the other function, so a first property we could test is:
+Each function does the opposite job of the other, so a first property we could test is:
 ```ocaml
 take l n @ drop l n = l
 ```